isomerpages/govtech-im8/index.md

 ---
 layout: homepage
 title: Policy Reform Portal
-description: "A site of the Singapore Government.
+description: A site of the Singapore Government.
 The ICT&SS Policy Reform is an effort to transform the policy controls to be lean, relevant and effective.
-It enables differentiated treatment for systems of different risk materiality levels. "
+It enables differentiated treatment for systems of different risk materiality levels.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""
 sections:
   - hero:
-      title: Hero title
-      subtitle: Hero subtitle
+      title: One-stop portal for modern digital governance
-      background: /images/hero-banner.png
+      background: /images/banner_home.png
       url: /contact-us/
       key_highlights:
         - title: Control Catalog